abouabba/Born2beRoot/README.md

 Mariadb

 MariaDB: It is a database.
 It is used for various purposes, such as data warehousing, e-commerce, enterprise-level functions, and logging applications.

+1. We will install the packages with the command: